Diane Zamora: The investigation and arrest

 Jones' body was found in an open field on Seeton Road, near Joe Pool Lake, on December 4, 1995.
 Her unidentified body was brought to the medical examiner as a Jane Doe.
-It did not appear that she had been sexually assaulted, and it was clear that she had been shot and had "blunt traumatic head injury."
+It did not appear that she had been sexually assaulted, and it was clear that she had been shot and had a "blunt traumatic head injury."
 The shooter had stood within a few feet of Jones when pulling the trigger.
 The second bullet was fired when the killer stood right over her, hitting her right between the eyes.
 Her body was positively identified to be the missing Adrianne Jones when the medical examiner received a photograph of Jones.

 After the murder, Graham went to the Air Force Academy in Colorado Springs and Zamora went to the Naval Academy in Annapolis, Maryland.
 Nine months after the murder she confessed to it to her two roommates, who contacted the authorities at the academy.
 The Grand Prairie police were then contacted, and Zamora and Graham were arrested for capital murder on September 6, 1996.
 They were held in the Tarrant County Jail.

 Graham was interrogated for 30 hours, during which he confessed to killing Jones.
 Zamora also confessed to the murder during her interrogation by police.
 The key details of the event were similar; each said that Jones was killed because Graham had sex with her, she was taken to a remote lake, and she was hit over the head by Zamora and shot twice by Graham.

 Both later recanted their confessions.
 Graham said that he was not guilty of killing Jones, but helped cover up the murder, which he claimed Zamora committed by herself.
 Zamora claimed that Graham committed the murder by himself.
 A 9mm handgun, alleged to be the murder weapon, was found in the attic, which could be reached through David Graham's bedroom.

 The police had investigated the case for nine months.
 Law enforcement officials associated with the case have stated that the sexual encounter between Graham and Jones did not happen, but was invented by Graham.
 Sgt.
 Alan Patton of the Grand Prairie Police Department stated: "For those who don't remember, this was a totally brutal, unnecessary murder.
 David had lied to Diane about an alleged sexual tryst that never happened with Adrianne Jones.
 If he had said, 'I was just kidding, I was just trying to make you jealous,' Adrianne Jones would still be alive today".
 However, Graham has since admitted that his original confession was accurate, and the only reason he lied about the sexual encounter not happening was because of his defense lawyer's advice.